 However, there is one symbolic meaning that we must not overlook, which is when Jesus instructs Simon to venture out into the “deep” water.
 What is the significance of this command?

-The symbolic meaning of venturing into the deep water highlights the necessity of complete dedication and commitment in fulfilling this mission.
+The symbolic meaning of venturing into the deep water highlights the necessity of complete dedication and commitment to fulfilling this mission.

 To effectively evangelize and spread God’s message, we must be fully committed and all-in, ready to take risks and step into the unknown.